sadscv/JournalReading/articles/2022Summer/【D798-799】New_frontiers_in_neuroscience.md

 Su found in a study published in 2021 that people with a genetic **propensity** for alcohol use disorder are more likely to have sensation-seeking personality traits, and that social support can prevent those traits from developing into problem drinking (Journal of Abnormal Psychology, Vol. 130, No. 5, 2021).
 This is consistent with earlier research that found that individuals who have a higher polygenic risk score for alcohol dependence are less likely to abuse alcohol if they are in a Family Check-Up intervention group (Kuo, S. I., et al., Prevention Science, Vol. 20, No. 7, 2019).

 > **propensity**：倾向、习性
  >
+> The first part is simple, because et is pronounced as **[et]**.
+The second part, al. can be pronounced in three different ways: 1.
+As [æl], identical to the name “Al”, listen here.
+2. As [ɔːl], just like the word “all”, listen here.
+ >

 8 “Knowing how the genetic risk for alcohol manifests can help us work with sensation seekers and help them find healthy ways to channel their predisposition,” said Su.